sam-b02/Command-Agent/README.md

 The license for this project can be found [here.](LICENSE)

-Ensure compliance with Tesseract's, OpenAI's and Anthropic's licensing terms if redistributed.
+Ensure compliance with Tesseract's and Anthropic's licensing terms if redistributed.